 Happy World Animal Day from our little happy island of Aruba!

 This day serves as a reminder that every single animal deserves our love, compassion, respect, and kindness.
-We as humans have the opportunity to help protect their lives and surrounding habitat, ensuring for a safe and healthy future!
+We as humans have the opportunity to help protect their lives and surrounding habitat, ensuring a safe and healthy future.

-Whether you are able to volunteer, adopt, donate, report a lost animal or stray in need, spay and neuter your pet or a stray, or educate those around you… any little bit of effort helps and can go a long way!
+Whether you are able to volunteer at a local organization or park, adopt, donate, report a lost animal or stray in need, spay and neuter your pet or a stray, or educate those around you… any little bit of effort helps and can go a long way!

 Location: Bringamosa 2-Z, Santa Cruz